What we are aiming for

 Not bad for not changing a single line of code!

-These are typical numbers we are seeing by the way.
 Upgrade your SQL Server to the newest version (anything above SQL 2016) and that’s what you get.

-Totals are for the big picture.
 Will my SQL Server run faster or slower on the NEW server?
 Here, it’s a “Hell Yes!”

-As analytical DBA, like the detail level.
+As an analytical DBA, I like the detail level.
 I want to sort this Excel based on the last column “DELTA – Avg Duration”.
 And find SQL calls that became worse.
 Prevent the disaster.
-Then I take them, and figure out what can be done to improve them.
-Maybe it’s simply an index change.
-Or stored procedure re-write.
-Either way, it needs to be addressed.

 I can see database backups are a lot slower on the NEW.
 I will drill down and look into why.

-And this is how it’s done.
+And that is how it’s done!

-If you want to migrate the SQL Server and hope that the things will just work on the NEW one.
+If you want to migrate the SQL Server and hope that things will just work on the NEW one.
 Sure, go for it.

-If you have databases that are mission critical, where errors or slow downs affect a lot of things, spending a bit of time on thoroughly testing may be worth it.
+If you have databases that are mission critical, where errors or slowdowns affect a lot of things, spending a bit of time on thoroughly testing may be worth it.

 This method removes risk from SQL Server migrations and upgrades.